At the end of this chapter, all students are expected to:

 Dillingham and associates1 studied the rates and trends in amputation from 1988 to 1996 and found a 27% increase in new amputations for vascular disease, while amputations for all other causes showed a decrease.
 In 2004, the last full year for which data are available, there were 114,548 hospital discharges with a primary diagnosis of amputation.2 Dillingham and associates further indicated that hospital discharges for dysvascular amputations increased about 3% per year for the study period.

 The risk of amputation for dysvascular disease increases with age, sex, and race.
-Dillingham and associates1 found that amputations among blacks over the age of 85 ...
+Dillingham and associates1 found that amputations among blacks over the age ...